jakedunn/test-1/tests/b74ad239-2ddd-4b1e-b608-8397a43c7c54/README.md

 Example output:
 ```
 [+] Extracting file for quarantine test
-[+] Pausing for 1 second to gauge defensive reaction
+[+] Pausing for 3 seconds to gauge defensive reaction
 [-] Malicious file was not caught
 ```